 As camps across the country explore ways to deliver high-quality programs that pack in a ton of educational fun, we caught up with Jake Weisberg, Founder of Circuit-Lab , and Circuit Lab program instructor, Chris Berry.

 Circuit Lab is an after-school and summer program for elementary and middle school students that focuses on electronics and coding for kids programs.
-Before starting Circuit-Labs, Jake was an educator who worked with a range of educational engineering programs.
-His experience with these programs led him to observe a few challenges:
+Before starting Circuit-Labs, Jake was an educator who worked with a range of programs that focus on STEM education for kids.
+His experience with these STEM camps led him to observe a few challenges:

 1) The intense focus on competition instead of collaboration.

-2) A lack of electronics and computer science education for kids.
+2) A lack of electronics and STEM education for kids.

-Jake saw this as an opportunity to bring electronics education to elementary and middle school students through after-school programs and summer camps.
+Jake saw this as an opportunity to bring STEM education for kids to elementary and middle school students through after-school programs and summer camps.
 Jake founded Circuit Lab to give students hands-on experience building with electronics and creating tech that they can take home and be proud of.

 Circuit Lab programs blend technical concepts with hands-on experimentation in a creative, collaborative environment.
-The programs leverage an assortment of cool tech learning tools, including Splats, Arduino, and Raspberry Pi.
+The STEM camp leverages an assortment of cool tech learning tools, including Splats, Arduino, and Raspberry Pi.
 Summer programs are designed for groups of 20 students in grades K-8 and over the course of a summer, Circuit Lab serves more than 1,000 students.

-Over the last year, Jake and the Circuit Lab team expanded their offerings to include camps for learning robotics and coding.
+Over the last year, Jake and the Circuit Lab team expanded their offerings to include camps for learning robotics and coding for kids.
 They offer several curricula, and the Splats are used primarily in the "All About Robotics" curriculum.
-When Jake heard about Splats, he thought combination of coding and play would make it a great addition to the program.
+When Jake heard about Splats, he thought combination of coding for kids and play would make it a great addition to the STEM camp.
 In this interactive class, students in grades 2-5 create learn to code Splats to create their own games and then play them!

 “Using Splats gets the kids moving around and the quick programming enables them to see the result of what they designed right away.
 It’s tricky to find projects that incentivize troubleshooting.
 In most cases, if a project doesn’t work right away kids look for outside help, but with Splats they have a nice extra incentive to troubleshoot how to make it work and figure it out themselves," said Jake.

-When Circuit Lab brought in Splats as part of their program, it was an instant hit with students.
+When Circuit Lab brought in Splats as part of their STEM camp, it was an instant hit with students.